-Surface Tension Wetting Dyne Solutions and Pens
+Surface Tension Dyne Solutions and Pens

 Untreated PE and PP have a surface tension of about 30 dynes/cm.
 After treatment for printing with solvent-based ink, PE and PP should have a value of approximately 38-40 dynes/cm.
 For printing with water-based ink, the surface should have a value of approximately 42-44 dynes/cm.

 Polymer plastics with a surface tension of less than 37 dynes/cm have bonding difficulties.
 When performing the “Tape Test”, negative results are proof of these bonding problems.
 For many coating and adhesion applications a surface tension of between 48 to 56 dynes/cm is often required.